MrMindyMind/MLF/README.md

 "NULL" in the matrix indicates a null terminator - to demonstrate that layer lengths can vary (and even be empty!).

-If we take each row vector and build a string out of it, we get a string that holds information about every layer obviously.
+If we take each column vector and build a string out of it, we get a string that holds information about every layer obviously.
 The next step would be to encode this information in a way that we can retrieve it later.

 By repeating the process for all the columns in the matrix we get one string, holding all of the information about the given layers.